rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/Exercise-1.md

 ## Extra task

-try sending the param using the tkn command ...
+try sending the param using the tkn command ...  (tkn task start echo-hello-person -p person=lol)

 once you complete all the task it is time for a cleanup